The integral cohomology rings of four-dimensional toric orbifolds: Introduction

-On the other hand, very little is known about $H^*(X(P,\lambda);\kk)$ in general.
-Partial results are obtained under the assumption $\kk=\Z$ and $H^*(X(P,\lambda);\Z)$ being concentrated in even degrees.
-Using the language of toric varieties, Bahri--Franz--Ray identified the equivariant cohomology ring $H^*_{T^d}(X(P,\lambda);\Z)$ of a projective toric orbifold $X(P, \lambda)$ with the ring $\mathcal{PP}(\Sigma_P)$ of piecewise polynomials on the corresponding polytopal fan $\Sigma_P$ of $P$~\cite{BFR}\footnote{In fact, \cite{BFR} considers arbitrary projective toric varieties, which are not necessarily orbifolds, with vanishing odd degree cohomology.} which was later reformulated as the \emph{weighted Stanley--Reisner ring} $\wSR[P,\lambda]$ by Bahri--Sarkar--Song~\cite{BSS}.
-Hence~\eqref{ring isomorphism in introduction} implies

-where the quotient ring depends only on $(P,\lambda)$.
-In practice, however, computing the cohomology ring $H^*(X(P,\lambda);\Z)$ using \eqref{eqn_cohmlgy of X intro} is still difficult in general because it is a complicated problem to find generators of $\wSR[P,\lambda]/\mathcal{J}$.
+A fundamental problem is to understand how the combinatorial data of $(P,\lambda)$ determine the topology of $X(P,\lambda)$, such as the ring structure of $H^*(X(P,\lambda))$.
+In this direction, several cases have been studied.
+For example, when $X(P,\lambda)$ is smooth (that is, a \emph{quasitoric manifold}), there is a ring isomorphism

+where $\SR(P)$ is the \emph{Stanley-Reisner ring} of $P$ and $\mathcal{J}$ is the ideal generated by the linear relations determined by $\lambda$ (See Lemma~\ref{lemma_J generator Phi_X bar}).
+Without the smoothness assumption, this isomorphism still holds with rational coefficients.
+The reader is referred to~\cite{Dan, DJ, Jur} for more details.

+In general, very little is known about $H^*(X(P,\lambda);\Z)$ for a toric orbifold $X(P,\lambda)$.
+Nevertheless, assuming that $H^*(X(P,\lambda);\Z)$ is concentrated in even degrees, the work in~\cite{BSS, DKS} proves that there is a ring isomorphism

+where $\wSR(P,\lambda)$ is a subring of $\SR(P)$ defined by the pair $(P,\lambda)$, called the \emph{weighted Stanley-Reisner ring}.
+However, this description has limited practical use to determine cup products in $H^*(X(P,\lambda);\Z)$ in general because of the following reasons.
+First, it is difficult to write down explicit generators of $\wSR(P,\lambda)$.
+Second, even when all generators can be obtained from the definition, substantial effort is required to reduce them in order to extract an integral basis for $H^*(X(P,\lambda);\Z)$.

-The aim of this paper is to refine the ring isomorphism~\eqref{eqn_cohmlgy of X intro} for the case of $4$-dimensional toric orbifolds and derive a formula for calculating cup products of~$H^*(X(P,\lambda))$ in terms of the pair $(P,\lambda)$.
-Let us set the notation.
-Let $P\subset\R^2$ be a polygon with $n+2$ edges for $n\in\N$ and let $\lambda$ be a characteristic function on it.
-Label vertices and edges of $P$ as described in Figure~\ref{fig_main char pair} and write $\lambda(E_i)=(a_i,b_i)\in\Z^2$ for $1\leq i\leq n+2$.
-In this case, the cohomology groups are
+In this paper, we resolve the above problems for $4$-dimensional toric orbifolds by combining homotopy theoretic methods with the algebraic isomorphism \eqref{eqn_sing wSR/J}.
+To describe our results, we first fix the notation.
+Let $P\subset\R^2$ be a polygon with~$n+2$ edges for $n\in\N$ and let $\lambda$ be a characteristic function on $P$.
+Label the vertices and edges of $P$ as described in Figure~\ref{fig_main char pair}, and write $\lambda(E_i)=(a_i,b_i)\in\Z^2$ for $1\leq i\leq n+2$.